MicrosoftDocs/labs/labs/insiderdevtour2018/office365/includes/2-BuildingTeamHub.md

 ![Visual Studio Code 2](../media/vscode-folder-1.png)

-6. Download this [assets.zip](https://github.com/Microsoft/InsiderDevTour18-Labs/blob/master/office365/assets.zip) file and unpack the images and JSON to the **lunchmenu\src\assets** folder.
+6. Download this <a href="https://github.com/Microsoft/InsiderDevTour18-Labs/blob/master/office365/assets.zip" target="_blank">assets.zip</a> file and unpack the images and JSON to the **lunchmenu\src\assets** folder.
 7. Create these new files in Visual Studio Code:
 - **src\MenuContainer.js** - A React parent container component
 - **src\MenuItem.js** - A React component for rendering each item on the lunch menu